bhupesshhh/Hangman-Game-/README.md

 4. Update the Result
 5. Game End

-I used import, functions, pygame methods, while and nested loops to make this game.
+I used pygame module, functions, while and nested loops to make this game.

 ## Contents: